glooskap/threads_quicksort/README.md

 # multithread quicksort
-project for Operating Systems course
+Operating Systems course assignment

-generate random numbers in an array and then apply the quicksort algorithm in multiple threads.
+1. generate random numbers and store them in a single array
+2. divide into subarrays and create a thread for each
+3. apply quicksort on each subarray and then merge results

-uses pthread mutex
+- uses pthread mutex

-creates results.dat file
+- creates results.dat file containing initial and sorted array

 ## usage
 compile with pthread